BUY PREGNANCY TESTS & OVULATION TESTS

 Molar Pregnancy

 No foetus forms in this kind of pregnancy; therefore, no harm is usually caused.
-However, it can pose serious complications to the mother and potentially cancer.
-Complete molar pregnancy has no baby but only placental parts that form after the sperm fertilises an empty egg.
+However, it can pose serious complications to the mother and potentially cause cancer.
+A complete molar pregnancy has no baby but only placental parts that form after the sperm fertilises an empty egg.
 The baby is not formed because the egg is empty.
 Instead, the placenta grows and produces a pregnancy hormone known as hCG.
-When your healthcare provider performs an ultrasound, it will show no foetus but a placenta.
+When your healthcare provider performs an ultrasound, it will show not a foetus but a placenta.

 When to See a Healthcare Provider